fsluizvictor/perceptron/README.md

 # Perceptron

-In this repository contains a implementation of perceptron algorthm, was used for this project the Abalone dataset.
+In this repository contains a implementation of perceptron algorthm using Abalone dataset.

 Link to dataset: